kevinwang930/kevinwang930.github.io/content/post/data/db/starrocks/architecture/index.md

 ## 1. Overview

 StarRocks speaks the **MySQL protocol** and ANSI SQL.
-Clients connect to any FE; the **leader FE** owns metadata writes and schedules work onto compute nodes.
-The FE that accepts SQL does **not** execute operators—that is the MPP split versus classic OLTP.
+Clients connect to any FE; the **leader FE** owns metadata writes and schedules work onto compute nodes. **MPP** is the fundamental character of OLAP: a statement is a large **computation** over sharded tablets, so it must run as parallel stages on many workers.
+The FE that accepts SQL does **not** execute operators.

 | Piece | Language | Role in the cluster |
 |-------|----------|---------------------|